Harishragaventhira/HALF_ADDER_SUBTRACTOR/README.md

 2. Compile and run the program.

-3. Generate the RTL schematic and save the logic diagram.
+3. Generate the RTL schematic and save the logic diagram..

 4. Create nodes for inputs and outputs to generate the timing diagram.